Overwatch-Framework/.github/profile/README.md

 ## Custom Libraries

-### `ow.crypto`
-> Pure Lua library for length-prefixed serialization, compression, and encryption.
-> Ensures clean data transmission with no ambiguous delimiters.
-Core to all networked communication.

 ### `ow.relay`
 > A high-level data syncing layer powered by `ow.crypto`.
 > Offers per-player, per-entity, and shared scopes for seamless value replication.